Frequently Asked Questions

 - What types of activities must I report on the REPA in response to General Question 1?

 Please note that the reporting is required even if the activity takes place outside of your normal workday and/or outside of your term of appointment.
-For example, if you are a 9 month Faculty member who consults for a business entity or is engaged in any other type of outside professional commitment for more than three days during the summer, you must report this on the REPA.

 See Administrative Policy: Outside Consulting and Other Commitments, for definitions and reporting requirements.